Sultan Abdul Halim Hospital

-Sultan Abdul Halim Hospital (HSAH), formerly known as Hospital Sungai Petani, is a government-funded public hospital situated in Sungai Petani, Kedah, Malaysia.
+Sultan Abdul Halim Hospital (HSAH), formerly known as Hospital Sungai Petani, is a government-funded rural general hospital situated in Sungai Petani, Kedah, Malaysia.
 It is a 498-bed hospital which provides secondary and tertiary specialist services.

 The hospital, costing US$150 million, is one of the most high-tech hospitals in northern Peninsular Malaysia with Total Hospital Information System.
 The Sultan Abdul Halim Hospital was handed over by the Public Works Department to the Health Ministry on 23 July 2006.

 The hospital provides laparoscopic gynaecology operations.
 It is a recognised training center for gynaecologists in this field.
 It is also a center for thoracic surgery for the northern part of Peninsular Malaysia.
-This hospital is a training hospital for AIMST University.
+This hospital is a training hospital for Sungai Petani Nursing College and AIMST University.

 The hospital is named after Kedah's former Sultan, Sultan Abdul Halim.

 History

 The hospital's history dates back to 1920 when the Medical Officer Central Kedah was set up.
 It was headed by Dr. Richard Brunel Hawes from England.
 At that time, the hospital was surrounded by rubber estates and jungles with wild animals.

 During the Japanese Occupation in 1942, the psychiatric wing was moved to the Bedong Group Estate because the building was used as a Japanese army camp.
 After the British returned at the end of World War II, the psychiatric wing was shifted back to its original home.